johncoronado/show-pi/README.md

 ## Features

 - Headless-friendly setup with minimal GUI footprint.
-- HDMI output targeting for timer display and overlays.
+- HDMI output of timer, images, and videos with autostart.
-- Customizable startup behavior via shell scripts.
+- Drag-and-drop images and videos to play folders to auto-play via Samba file share.
 - Git-based workflow for deploying and updating config files.
+- Hotspot for wireless control and config while in the field.

 ## Use Cases